Seek Returns logo

 Min

-AAPL vs. BABA: A comparison of their Operating Margin against their respective Consumer Electronics and Specialty Retail industry benchmarks.
+AAPL vs. BABA: A comparison of their Operating Profit Margin (TTM) against their respective Technology Hardware, Storage & Peripherals and Broadline Retail industry benchmarks.

 Profitability at a Glance